-Far more than just a task list, BusyKid turns checking off chores and paying allowance into a child’s own savings account, contributions to charities the child chooses, and even real investments in the stock market.
+Far more than just a task list, BusyKid turns checking off chores and paying allowance into opening a child’s own savings account, making contributions to charities the child chooses, and even making real investments in the stock market.
 Kids control their own spending money as well.

 Parents Use the BusyKid App to Assign Chores & Compensate a Weekly Paycheck

 Murset describes BusyKid as “your kid’s first job — with direct deposit.”
 Parents use the app to assign chores to their kids, and as the chores are completed, the children accrue allowance.
 Then, every Thursday, the parent receives a notification from BusyKid telling how much the child earned that week and asking whether to make payment.

 “All you do is reply yes as a parent, and then — boom — the money is pulled from your linked bank account into our system,” Murset said.